alfin3/lisp-seq-cause-search/README.md

 **Application Example - Bioengineering, Proteomics**

 Protein-protein interactions provide an effective way to modulate protein targets for therapeutic purposes.
 However, binding events in protein-protein interaction data are generally rare and can be associated with a high sequence variance across many interdependent amino acid positions.
-As a consequence, it remains challenging to mechanistically link specific amino acid changes to observed affinity and selectivity changes.
+As a consequence, it remains challenging to causally link specific amino acid changes to observed affinity and selectivity changes.

 **Data**